fg-research/website/docs/_sources/index.rst.txt

    The algorithms work directly on raw time series data in CSV format.
 All the required data preprocessing and scaling is performed internally by our code.

 Automatic Model Tuning
-   The algorithms support `automatic model tuning <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__ for optimizing the neural network hyperparameters in order to achieve the best possible performance on a given dataset.
+   The algorithms support `automatic model tuning <https://docs.aws.amazon.com/sagemaker/latest/dg/automatic-model-tuning.html>`__ for optimizing the model hyperparameters in order to achieve the best possible performance on a given dataset.

 Incremental Training
     Most of the algorithms support `incremental training <https://docs.aws.amazon.com/sagemaker/latest/dg/incremental-training.html>`__ to continue training the model on the same dataset or to fine-tune the model on a different dataset.